hueyyeng/simple-react-lightbox/README.md

 import { useLightbox } from 'simple-react-lightbox'

 /*
-We can use the provided hook in case you want to open the lightbox from a button or anything :)
+You can use the provided hook in case you want to open the lightbox from a button or anything :)
 */